entron/entity-embedding-rossmann/README.md

 python3 train_test_model.py
 ```

 You can anaylize the embeddings with the ipython notebook included.
-This is the learned embeeding of German States printed in 2D:
+This is the learned embeeding of German States printed in 2D (with the Kaggle branch):

 [![](https://plot.ly/~entron/0/.png)](https://plot.ly/~entron/0.embed)

 and this is the learned embeddings of 1115 Rossmann stores printed in 3D:

 [![](https://plot.ly/~entron/2/.png)](https://plot.ly/~entron/2.embed)

-Acknowledge:

-Thank our founder Ozel Christo, Andrei Ciobotar and all colleagues at Neokami for supporting and encouragement!